desktop/desktop-trampoline/README.md

 Desktop also sets these environment variables when spawning Git, as it's the only way to pass information down to the authentication process:

-- `DESKTOP_PATH` - the path to the GitHub Desktop executable to launch
-- `DESKTOP_ASKPASS_SCRIPT` - the script to execute and perform the authentication lookup
 - `DESKTOP_USERNAME` - the account associated with the current repository
 - `DESKTOP_ENDPOINT` - the endpoint associated with the account

+With this trampoline, all this info can be passed from GitHub Desktop to Git, and then back to GitHub Desktop via a TCP socket when Git requires us the user credentials, so Desktop can act based on that username and endpoint.

 ## Why Need An Executable?